jerik/jerik.github.io/gettingStartedLogstash2.4.md

 This worked as expexted.

 ## Parse real log data...
-Here I downloaded the sample data set: [logstash-tutorial-dataset][3] and extracted it to my logstash 2.4 folder.
+I downloaded the sample data set: [logstash-tutorial-dataset][3] and extracted it to my logstash 2.4 folder.
 The pipe file must be configured to read the sample data.
 This was done with the **file input** configuration.
 Important to know:

  - `path` information must be an absolute path

-With the following **pipe.conf** content I read the sample data and print it on the MS-DOS console screen
+With the following **pipe.conf** the sample data is read and print out on the MS-DOS console screen

 	input {
 		# stdin {  }